kognise/obsidian-aviation/FAR/Volume 3/I Airports/0152 Airport aid program.md

 \(a\) The Administrator determines that the sponsor has acquired satisfactory title to the land; or

-\(b\) In the case of a request for advance payment under §152.209(d), the Administrator is assured that a satisfactory title will be acquired.
+\(b\) In the case of a request for advance payment under [[Volume 3/I Airports/0152 Airport aid program.md#§152.209   Grant payments: General.|§152.209]](d), the Administrator is assured that a satisfactory title will be acquired.

 ### §152.213   Grant closeout requirements.